webforj/webforj-documentation/docs/components/dialog.md

 ### Vertical Alignment

-In addition to manual assignment of a dialog's X and Y position, it is possible to use the dialog's built-in enum class to align the dialog.
+In addition to manual assignment of a dialog's X and Y position, it is possible to use the dialog's built-in enum class to align the `Dialog`.
 There are three possible values, `TOP`, `CENTER` and `BOTTOM`, each of which can be used with the `setAlignment()` method.

 <ComponentDemo
 path='https://hot.bbx.kitchen/webapp/controlsamples?class=componentdemos.dialogdemos.DialogAlignments'